Rising Cost of Health Care

-Nick and I have now initiated a Senate Inquiry to get to the bottom of sky-rocketing premiums, fees and out of pocket expenses that are slowly but surely pricing many Australians out of private health care.
-It will start hearing evidence in June, and report back at the end of November, after which we can look at the scope of action that can be taken.
+Last year Nick and I initiated a Senate Inquiry to get to the bottom of sky-rocketing premiums, fees and out of pocket expenses that are slowly but surely pricing many Australians out of private health care.
+The resulting report on the 'value and affordability of private health insurance and out-of-pocket medical costs' was tabled on 19 December 2017 and can be found here.

 Medical fees are another issue that need closer investigation.
 Specialists, for example, are able to charge as they please.
 Their fees are subject to a voluntary code but don’t need to correlate with skill or experience and the charges don’t actually act as a benchmark to guide consumers.